 “Are you ready to go?”
 Christine asked as she set her hand on my shoulder.

 I nodded slightly and turned toward the other survivors.
 I noticed that Surfal’s head was hanging low.
 Again, for a quick moment, I thought of Ruuna’s words.
-I wondered how much of Keaira lived on within my stallion.
+I wondered how much of Marjan lived on within my stallion.